All six English teams now exiting Super League

-Manchester City, Liverpool, Manchester United, Arsenal and Tottenham Hotspur will begin the process of pulling out of the proposed European Super League, the clubs confirmed Tuesday.
+Manchester City, Liverpool, Manchester United, Arsenal, Tottenham Hotspur and Chelsea will begin the process of pulling out of the proposed European Super League, the clubs confirmed Tuesday.

-Chelsea are also expected to exit the proposed league, sources confirmed to ESPN.

 - Stream ESPN FC Daily on ESPN+ (U.S. only)